L3MON4D3/LuaSnip/DOC.md

   added as regular snippets, while the snippets in the second will be added as autosnippets (both are the defaults, if a snippet defines a different `snippetType`, that will have preference)
-* snippets can also be appended to the global (only for these files!
-They are not visible anywhere else) tables `ls_file_snippets` and `ls_file_autosnippets`.
+* snippets can also be appended to the global (only for these files - they are not visible anywhere else) tables `ls_file_snippets` and `ls_file_autosnippets`.
-  This can be combined with a custom `snip_env` to define and add snippets with one function-call:
+  This can be combined with a custom `snip_env` to define and add snippets with one function call:
   ```lua
   ls.setup({
   	snip_env = {